-- 11.4 [Not used] - 11.5 Basic financial instruments within the scope of Section 11 are those that satisfy the conditions in paragraph 11.8.
-Examples of financial instruments that normally satisfy those conditions include: - (a) cash; - (b) demand and fixed-term deposits when the entity is the depositor, eg bank accounts; - (c) commercial paper and commercial bills held; - (d) accounts, notes and loans receivable and payable; - (e) bonds and similar debt instruments; - (f) investments in non-convertible preference shares and non-puttable ordinary and preference shares; and - (g) commitments to receive a loan and commitments to make a loan to another entity that meet the conditions of paragraph 11.8(c). - 11.6 Examples of financial instruments that do not normally satisfy the conditions in paragraph 11.8, and are therefore within the scope of Section 12, include: - (a) asset-backed securities, such as collateralised mortgage obligations, repurchase agreements and securitised packages of receivables; - (b) options, rights, warrants, futures contracts, forward contracts and interest rate swaps that can be settled in cash or by exchanging another financial instrument; - (c) financial instruments that qualify and are designated as hedging instruments in accordance with the requirements in Section 12; and - (d) commitments to make a loan to another entity and commitments to receive a loan, if the commitment can be settled net in cash. - (e) [not used]
+- 11.5 Basic financial instruments within the scope of Section 11 are those that satisfy the conditions in paragraph 11.8.
+Examples of financial instruments that normally satisfy those conditions include: - (a) cash; - (b) demand and fixed-term deposits when the entity is the depositor, eg bank accounts: - (c) commercial paper and commercial bills held: - (d) accounts, notes and loans receivable and payable; - (e) bonds and similar debt instruments; - investments in non-derivative financial instruments that are equity of the issuer (eg most ordinary shares and certain preference shares); and - commitments to receive a loan and commitments to make a loan to another entity that meet the conditions of paragraph 11.8(c). - 11.6 Examples of financial instruments that do not normally satisfy the conditions in paragraph 11.8, and are therefore within the scope of Section 12, include: - asset-backed securities, such as collateralised mortgage obligations, repurchase agreements and securitised packages of receivables; - derivatives, eq options, rights, warrants, futures contracts, forward contracts and interest rate swaps: - (c) financial instruments that qualify and are designated as hedging instruments in accordance with the requirements in Section 12; and - commitments to make a loan to another entity and commitments to receive a loan, if the commitment can be settled net in cash. - (e) [deleted] - The initial classification of a financial instrument shall take into account contractual 11.6A terms including those relating to future variations.
+Once the classification of a financial instrument is determined at initial recognition, re-assessment is only required subsequently when there has been a modification of contractual terms that is relevant to an assessment of the classification.